 When someone is diagnosed with a serious health condition, it impacts several important areas of their life, including work.
 That, in turn, can prompt them to ask themselves questions such as, “How do I balance work and treatment?”
 “What can I expect from my employer?”
 “What are my legal rights?”
 “What do other people do in this situation?”
 Diabetes, heart disease, gastrointestinal disorders and cancer are just a few examples of serious illnesses that can beset people in the workplace and drive them to find ways to balance their job and health demands.
 As a human resources professional, you are on the front lines of helping these employees find a workable solution if they decide they want to stay on the job.

 A common misconception is that people who have a serious illness do not want to work.
-The results of a 2017 online survey commissioned by Cancer and Careers and administered by Harris Poll show otherwise.
+The results of a 2022 online survey commissioned by Cancer and Careers and administered by Harris Poll show otherwise.
 The research was conducted to better understand the attitudes and behaviors of U.S. cancer patients and survivors who were employed when diagnosed, or unemployed but looking for work following their diagnosis.
-Sixty-five percent of survey respondents said working through treatment helps or had helped them cope.
-The survey also found that one-third of respondents were hesitant to reach out to their HR team.
+Seventy-six percent of survey respondents said working through treatment helps or had helped them cope.
+The survey also found that nearly one in three respondents were hesitant to reach out to their HR team.
 To ensure employees feel comfortable engaging with HR, it is essential that companies recognize the unique needs their employees have following a diagnosis and that they create mechanisms to assist them.
 Navigating workplace challenges becomes easier when employees are equipped with the right knowledge, tools and support.

 Below are some strategies HR leaders can implement or reinforce to support their employees who want to work through treatment and/or recovery: